ybajaj-29/myPlotLib/gnuplot_util/README.md

 # Gnuplot Automation
-Making our lives slightly less painful with Unix shell scripts for LAMMPS MD trajectory analysis and post-processing.
+Making our lives slightly less painful with template scripts for MD trajectory analysis and post-processing.